ihsotas0/Interfaced/worldbuilding/history/data-war.kernel-biotech-incident.md

 The truck took the nanocomputers to the Kernel Biotech factory in the middle of nowhere.
 The journey took a few hours, but the truck only carried dry goods.
-More workers unloaded the truck into a unsecure area.
+More workers unloaded the truck into an unsecure area.
 From there, the goods were put through intensive security.
 Samples of food were tested, but rice was excluded from the non-chemical tests due to its small size.
 The rice finally arrived at the secure kitchen and was prepared for the factory's workers.
 The nanocomputers managed to charge their batteries from the heat change of the rice